imagineLife/big-site/content/k8s/arch.md

 ## Kubectl
 A kube command-line tool.
-Used to deploy + manage kubernetes apps on a K8s cluster.
+Used to deploy + manage kubernetes apps on a K8s cluster:
+- get cluster info
+- get info about pods, services, etc

 ```bash
 # deploy an app on a cluster
 kubectl run hello-minikub